El-Coder/F5-Automation-and-Orchestration/docs/_build/html/_sources/class4/module/lab1.rst.txt

 .. image:: /_static/AS3_Success.png

 12. Open Chrome and check now BIG-IP has application.
+Also make sure you are in the correct partition.

 .. image:: /_static/app.png